onap/archived-vnfsdk-ves-agent/veslibrary/ves_clibrary/evel/evel-library/code/evel_library/quickstart.md

   2. Measurements

-      These represent the **measurementsForVfScaling** domain in the event schema.
+      These represent the **measurement** domain in the event schema.

-  3. Reports
+  3. Notification

-      This is an experimental type, designed to allow VNFs to report application-level statistics unencumbered with platform measurements.
-      The formal AT&T schema has been updated to include this experimental type as **measurementsForVfReporting**.
+      These represent the **notification** domain in the event schema.

   4. Mobile Flow